 Since January 1, 1960, federal law has required most male U.S. citizens and lawful permanent residents between the ages of 18 and 25 and living in the United States to register with the U.S. Selective Service.
 Males who are not registered by age 26 are ineligible for student financial aid, U.S. Citizenship, federal job training, and federal jobs.
 They are also subject to prosecution.
 The Code of Virginia 2.2-2804 requires selective service compliance as a condition of employment for agencies of the Commonwealth.

 Male applicants who have been recommended for hire cannot begin employment with the University until they have satisfied the conditions of federal and state law.
 All newly-hired males must complete the Selective Service requirement in Workday.
 New employees will receive an inbox task in Workday to enter Selective Service status.
 Current employees can update this through the Personal Information app in Workday.
+(See the job aid for detailed instructions.)
 Failing to meet this requirement will result in termination.

 Males age 26 and older who are not registered with the U.S. Selective Service will not be considered for University positions unless:

 - The requirement for the person to so register has terminated or become inapplicable to the person and

 - The person shows by a preponderance of the evidence that the failure of the person to register was not a knowing and willful failure to register.

 Some non-citizens are required to register and others are not.
 Non-citizens who are not required to register with Selective Service include the following:

 - Men who are in the U.S. on student or visitor visas